Flexible block-iterative analysis for the Frank-Wolfe algorithm: Convex objective functions

-which requires an upper bound on $L_f$.
-For this price, Short-Step BCFW (Algorithm~\ref{a:bcg}) becomes easier to parallelize in lines~\ref{l:block}--\ref{l:update}, foregoes any function evaluations, and requires only one gradient evaluation per iteration.
+Short-Step BCFW (Algorithm~\ref{a:bcg}) requires an upper bound on $L_f$.
+For this price, the algorithm becomes easier to parallelize in lines~\ref{l:block}--\ref{l:update}, foregoes any function evaluations, and requires only one gradient evaluation per iteration.
+Also, both the convergence rate and the prefactor of obtained in this section match the non-block version ($K=1$) \cite[Theorem~2.2]{CGSurvey}.